 - Thousands of men and women with abortions in their past have finally found healing

-- Over 27 different countries have joined in the 40 Days for Life efforts: Argentina, Armenia, Australia, Belize, Brazil, Canada, Congo, Croatia, Denmark, England, Georgia, Germany, Ghana, Ireland, Latvia, Mexico, New Zealand, Nigeria, Northern Ireland, Poland, Portugal, Puerto Rico, Russia, South Africa, Spain, Uganda, and Wales.
+- Over 45 different countries have joined in the 40 Days for Life efforts including: Argentina, Armenia, Australia, Belize, Brazil, Canada, Congo, Croatia, Denmark, England, Georgia, Germany, Ghana, Ireland, Latvia, Mexico, New Zealand, Nigeria, Northern Ireland, Poland, Portugal, Puerto Rico, Russia, South Africa, Spain, Uganda, and Wales.

 Austin jumped on board with the 40 Days for Life phenomenon in the spring of 2009.
 This effective campaign served as the launch pad for the Central Texas Coalition for Life.
 Modeled after the Brazos Valley Coalition for Life, the Central Texas Coalition for Life has a mission of prayerfully and peacefully ending abortion in Central Texas.